Deformable-Object-Tracking-HTWG/Report/chapter3.md

   <figcaption>Figure: Schematic 2D evaluation with ArUco markers</figcaption>
 </figure>

-The experimental setup involved recording three video sequences, each the two ArUco markers shown above in a size of 4cm x 4cm attached to a resistance band.
+The experimental setup involved recording three video sequences, each the two ArUco markers shown above in a size of 4cm x 4cm attached to a resistance band which is recorded approximately from a distance of 1,5 meters.
+The setup includes three levels of difficulty in handling the resistance band:

+1. Movement only – the band is simply moved without deformation.

+2. With stretching – the band is actively stretched, introducing shape changes.

+3. With occlusion – the ArUco markers are fully occluded during motion.

 Each video was first processed using a Python script (`arucoDetection.py`) which detects the ArUco markers in every frame.
 For each detected marker, the pixel coordinates of its midpoint were calculated and stored as a NumPy array file (.npy) for subsequent analysis.
 In above figure these are the blue points.

 In the next stage, the same video was fed into the SpatialTracker.
 The points selected for tracking were the midpoints of the ArUco markers in the first frame of the video.
 SpatialTracker then computes the corresponding 3D trajectories of the points over time which were exported in JSON format for further evaluation.
 In the schematic these are represented by the red circles.

 In the python script `evaluateTracking.py`, both stored files are loaded.
 The Euclidean distance between the pixel coordinates obtained from the SpatialTracker and those from the ArUco marker detection is then computed for each frame.
 The tracking evaluation produces several quantitative metrics, namely the mean error, the root mean square error (RMSE), and the standard deviation.
-A larger distance indicates poorer tracking performance, whereas a smaller distance corresponds to better accuracy
+A larger distance indicates poorer tracking performance, whereas a smaller distance corresponds to better accuracy.

 ### Runtime evaluation